quetzalbirdy/develop-test/README.md

 # My Application

 Considering this is not a real world aplication, I chose to build the home page in plain html+css+js and the cart as a ssmall reactjs app.
 I used the environment that was proposed in the test.
-In the source folder you can find an html document for the home page and another for the cart and in scripts is a general script (app.js), and in the "react-app" folder are the react files.
+In the /src folder you can find an html document for the home page and another for the cart and in /scripts is a general script (app.js), and in the /react-app folder are the react files.

 # Dependancies
 > node ^10.15.3